Programmes

 Primary

-Primary school offers the Cambridge Primary Programme, a world-class curriculum designed to foster a lifelong love of learning while providing a rigorous academic foundation.
-Our Primary section is thoughtfully structured to support your child’s development as they transition from foundational learning to more complex, subject-specific exploration.
+Our Primary school offers the Cambridge Primary Programme — a world-class curriculum designed to foster a lifelong love of learning.
+At the same time, it provides a rigorous academic foundation.
+Our Primary section is thoughtfully structured to support your child as they transition from foundational learning to more complex, subject-specific exploration.

-Primary curriculum is divided into two distinct phases, each tailored to the developmental needs of our students:
+The Primary curriculum is divided into two phases, each tailored to the developmental needs of our students:

-• Key Stage 1 (Years 1 – 2): This stage bridges the gap between the investigative play of Early Years and formal education.
-Year 2 serves as a pivotal transition year, where we build upon the natural curiosity fostered in early childhood, gradually introducing more formal structures to academic inquiry.
+• Key Stage 1 (Years 1–2): This stage bridges the gap between the investigative play of Early Years and formal education.
+Year 2 serves as a pivotal transition year.
+Here, we build upon the natural curiosity fostered in early childhood and gradually introduce more formal structures.

-• Key Stage 2 (Years 3 – 6): As pupils progress, the focus shifts toward deepening their subject-specific knowledge, understanding, and critical skills.
-This phase is designed to ensure a seamless transition and robust preparation for the academic rigours of Secondary School.
+• Key Stage 2 (Years 3–6): As pupils progress, the focus shifts toward deepening subject-specific knowledge, understanding, and critical skills.
+Therefore, this phase ensures a seamless transition and robust preparation for Secondary School.

-To support social-emotional development, pupils in Years 2, 3, and 4 participate in specialised Social Skills Training.
-Furthermore, we prioritise literacy across the entire Primary section through our daily Reading Programme, ensuring every child begins their morning engaged with literature.
+To support social-emotional development, pupils in Years 2, 3, and 4 take part in specialised Social Skills Training.
+Furthermore, we prioritise literacy across the entire Primary section through our daily Reading Programme.
+As a result, every child begins their morning engaged with literature.

 Cambridge Progression Tests

-To ensure our pupils are consistently meeting their learning goals, in Years 3, 4, and 5 they sit the Cambridge Primary Progression Tests in English, Mathematics, and Science.
+To ensure our pupils consistently meet their learning goals, in Years 3, 4, and 5 they sit the Cambridge Primary Progression Tests in English, Mathematics, and Science.

 The Cambridge Checkpoint – Year 6

-In the final year of Primary, all pupils participate in the Cambridge Primary Checkpoint exams.
+In the final year of Primary, all pupils take the Cambridge Primary Checkpoint exams.
 These are formal assessments marked by Cambridge International examiners in English, Mathematics, and Science.

-Success in these qualifications is a significant milestone, as it demonstrates that a child is well-suited and fully prepared for the next level of education in Secondary school.
-For the school, these exams provide a final, comprehensive view of how our learners perform against the global benchmark before they transition to Key Stage 3.
+Success in these qualifications is a significant milestone.
+In particular, it demonstrates that a child is well-suited and fully prepared for the next level of education.
+Moreover, these exams provide a final, comprehensive view of how our learners perform against the global benchmark before they transition to Key Stage 3.

 Gallery